 Let’s illustrate this with an example:

-Your cost per provisioned CPU is $2.
-Due to the lack of optimization, you waste a lot of resources.
+- Your cost per provisioned CPU is $2.
+Due to a lack of optimization, you waste a significant amount of resources.

-This means that you’re running your cluster for a price that is 5x higher than expected.
+- This means that you’re running your cluster at a price that is 5 times higher than expected.

 Having visibility at various organizational levels helps identify cost drivers and areas for optimization.

-Ideally, you should be able to have a cost and resource consumption overview across multiple levels, starting from the organization and digging deep into a specific cluster at node, deployment, pods, and even container levels.
+Ideally, you should be able to have an overview of costs and resource consumption across multiple levels, starting from the organization and digging deep into specific clusters at the node, deployment, pod, and even container levels.

 Let’s say you’re an engineering manager who gets asked by the FinOps team why the cloud bill has overrun again.
 What cost you more than expected?

 Manually managing Kubernetes costs can be a nightmare.
-To avoid falling into one of these common traps, you need a solid cost analytics process based on reliable data sources.
+You need a solid cost analytics process based on reliable data sources to avoid these common traps.

 - Find a cost visibility tool to track costs in detail (for example, at the workload level)